Antiandrogen: Paraphilias

-Androgens increase sex drive, and for this reason, antiandrogens are able to reduce sex drive in men.
+Androgens increase sex drive, and for this reason, antiandrogens are able to reduce sex drive in males.
 In accordance, antiandrogens are used in the treatment of conditions such as hypersexuality (excessively high sex drive) and paraphilias (atypical and sometimes societally unacceptable sexual interests) like pedophilia (sexual attraction to children).
 They have been used to decrease sex drive in sex offenders so as to reduce the likelihood of recidivism (repeat offenses).
 Antiandrogens used for these indications include cyproterone acetate, medroxyprogesterone acetate, and GnRH modulators.

 Early puberty

-Antiandrogens are used to treat precocious puberty in boys.
+Antiandrogens are used to treat precocious puberty in males.
 They work by opposing the effects of androgens and delaying the development of secondary sexual characteristics and onset of changes in sex drive and function until a more appropriate age.
 Antiandrogens that have been used for this purpose include cyproterone acetate, medroxyprogesterone acetate, GnRH modulators, spironolactone, bicalutamide, and ketoconazole.
 Spironolactone and bicalutamide require combination with an aromatase inhibitor to prevent the effects of unopposed estrogens, while the others can be used alone.